Russian Atlantic salmon

 - When returning the fish support it in the water (mouth pointing upstream) unto it has fully recuperated before allowing it to swim away.

 Terms and Conditions

-INCLUDED IN COST: Round-trip air transportation from Murmansk to our camp; Seven nights and six full fishing; all meals and accommodations at the river; fishing permits; one guide, boat and motor for each two anglers.
+INCLUDED IN COST: Round-trip air transportation from Murmansk to the Ponoi or Umba camp; Seven nights and six full fishing days at the Ponoi or Umba; all meals and accommodations at the river; fishing permits; one guide, boat and motor for each two anglers.

 NOT INCLUDED: Round-trip airfare from your home to Murmansk; meals and accommodations in Helsinki or other en route cities; visa processing.
 Alcoholic beverages and other items of a personal nature; gratuities to guides and camp staff.